Koon Pandiyan

 Koon Pandiyan ("The hunch-backed Pandyan") (Tamil: கூன் பாண்டியன்) was the nickname of a king who ruled Madurai around 7th century.
 Some historians identify him with the Pandyan king Arikesari Parankusa Maravarman.

 He converted from Jainism to Shaivism, converted under the influence of Sambandar.
-According to a Shaivite legend, after his conversion, he ordered a massacre of 8000 Jains in Samanatham.
+According to a Shaivite legend, after his conversion, he ordered a impalement of 8000 Jains in Samanatham.
+However, according to the early version of the legend, the Jains voluntarily impaled themselves in order to fulfill their vow after losing the debate.
+This event is covered in Impalement of the Jains in Madurai.
 Sambandar is said to have cured his hunched back, after which he was known as Sundara Pandya ("Beautiful Pandyan").

+Quotes

+"When he ruled thus, his enemies came from the north Waging a war; with his sea-like army, his flood Of swift steeds, and his rows and rows of wrathful And destructive elephants, he gave them battle At Tirunelveli and victoriously forged ahead.